gaokanxu/lumos-program-library/docs/src/token-2022/onchain.md

 It's tedious, but at this point, we have updated our program to use both Token and Token-2022 simultaneously.
 Congratulations!
-You're ready to be part of the next stage of DeFi on Solana.
+You're ready to be part of the next stage of DeFi on Lumos.

 ## Part III: Support All Extensions